What is SCL?

 Can I get back copies of the SCL Magazine, Computers & Law?

 You can!
-We charge a small fee of £35 In order to request back copies of C&L; email email@example.com
+We charge a small fee of £35.
+If you would like to order a back copy of C&L magazine; email email@example.com

 What core training does SCL have to offer?